coala/coala/docs/Developers/External_Bears.rst

        });

-In order to run this Bear there is no need to add the source code to the path because the binary being run is ``node``.
+In order to run this Bear, there is no need to add the source code to the path because the binary being run is ``node``.
 Although there is a problem: the argument supplied will be looked up only in the current directory.
 To fix this you can add the full path of the ``.js`` file in the argument list.
 In this